 Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ+) Health at Gallatin City-County Health Department

-At Gallatin City-County Health Department (GCCHD), our goal is to provide the best care to every patient who comes through our doors to meet our vision of Healthy People and Healthy Communities.
-We will not discriminate based on a patient’s sexual orientation and/or gender identity.
+Our goal is to serve our increasingly diverse community, providing the best care to every person who comes through our doors.
+We will not discriminate based on sexual orientation and/or gender identity.

-To assist LGBTQ+ patients and their families, GCCHD staff is available to help answer questions, address concerns, navigate the healthcare system and connect them with care providers in our community.
+To assist LGBTQ+ patients and their families, our staff is available to help answer questions, address concerns, navigate the healthcare system, and connect you with care providers in our community.

 Can see any provider for a variety of sexual health needs.
 Sue Dolan, PA-C has several years experience prescribing and managing hormone therapy for patients age 18+.
 She is accepting new patients.
 Services on a sliding fee scale.
 Insurance and Medicaid accepted.
 Bridgercare continually works to train all staff to provide affirming healthcare to LGBTQ+ patients.